lookmanbili/SMoE-architecture/README.md

 - **Temporal Latency Masking :** This architecture leverages the Temporal Gap existing between user input and model execution to mitigate physical data-transfer bottlenecks.
 During the user-input phase or the initial token-parsing sequence, the Predictive Orchestrator initiates *Asynchronous Background Transfers*.
 This mechanism effectively masks PCIe latency within the human-interaction window, ensuring that the necessary fractal weights are resident in the X-Slot before the execution phase commences.

 - **Predictive Orchestration:** By decoupling the hardware-level *Predictive Orchestrator* from the software-level MoE Router, you move from reactive to proactive management.
 The Orchestrator "flags" and moves data before the Router even reaches the specific layer, ensuring weights are waiting in the X-Slot.
+The Predictive Orchestrator is a take on a rewiring mechanism feedback loop.

 - **Dynamic Tree-Map Retraining:** The Self-Optimizing Index allows the Orchestrator to evolve through *Periodic Retraining*.
 It learns user-specific subject pivots and "prunes" unnecessary branches from the pre-load list.
 This personalization creates a localized, high-speed "neural shortcut" that gets faster the more it's used.